 Your traffic won’t drop much if you put advertisements in the sidebar and in the content.
 Adding more ads per page might sound like a great idea but it can negatively impact the user experience.
 But the rewards from a well-optimized ad service can be worth any degradation in speed and user experience.
 These days, display ads are an accepted and popular monetization method for both large and smaller websites.

 Programmatic Ad Networks

 With a great team and a far superior product to Google ads, any blogger with at least 50k sessions a month should consider Mediavine.
-If your site is new and you get less than 50,000 sessions, try Ezoic.

 Some bloggers take the ad concept a little further.
 They reach out to companies aligned with their niche topic and offer them ad space on their sidebar, in content, or on social media posts.
 What you lose in automation (from Mediavine & Ezoic) you gain in a personal relationship with the brand and potentially more lucrative ad space.

 Affiliate marketing is the business of promoting products online and collecting a commission when people buy these products through special links called affiliate links.
 An affiliate link is a unique URL that identifies you or your website as the referrer.
 In 2021, this will be one of the top monetization strategies for websites.
 These links are designed to track clicks and conversions so the company offering the products knows if a sale came from your website or social channel.

 You, as an affiliate, earn money via a commission every time a sale is generated from your website.